Jean-Luc Romero: Biography

 Jean-Luc Romero was born in Béthune in the Pas-de-Calais region (France) on June 30, 1959.
 His father was a Spaniard and his mother French of Spanish descent.

-He has many activities in the field of politics as well as in the world of non-profitable organizations.
-They are all targeting one and the same goal : the human being.
+He has many activities in the field of politics and non-profitable organizations, both of which are targeting the human being as the same goal.

-He is the first and the only French politician to have revealed his HIV-infection in May 2002 in a book called Virus de Vie (Virus of life).
+He is the first and the only French politician to have reveal his HIV-infection, which he did in May 2002, in a book called Virus de Vie (Virus of life).

 Political career

 In May 2002, Jean-Luc Romero became the first French politician who revealed having AIDS.

 He is a former national Secretary of UMP about AIDS.
 He joined Socialist Party in December 2009 and was elected with Anne Hidalgo in Jean-Paul Huchon's campaign.

-He is a regional councillor of the Ile-de- France region (with close ties to the socialist party) since 1998.
+He is a regional councillor of the Ile-de- France region.
+He has been in office since 1998.

-He is deputy-mayor of Paris 12th in charge of culture and tourism since May 2014.
+He is deputy-mayor of Paris 12th in charge of culture and tourism, a title he has held since May 2014.